PhilipEHausner/homepage/content/publication/HausnerBachelorThesis/index.md

 # Summary.
 An optional shortened abstract.
 summary:
-tags: [Scientific Visualization, Vortex Core Line Extraction]
+tags: [Scientific Visualization, Uncertain Streamlines]

 # Display this page in the Featured widget?
 featured: true